MertYILDIZ19/Google_cluster_usage_traces_v3_all_cells/README.md

 | J_4   | 2             |   609237  | 1.689 | 0.0018 |

 ***
-The table above outlines the processed dataset with the following columns:
+### Column Descriptions:

--Job_ID: A unique identifier for each job, represented by a hashed number assigned by Google.
+- **Job_ID**: A unique identifier for each job, represented by a hashed number assigned by Google.
 Each job may encompass multiple tasks.

--Task_ID: The index of individual tasks within a job.
+- **Task_ID**: The index of individual tasks within a job.
 For example, J_1 and J_2 are jobs each consisting of a single task (indexed as 0), while J_3 is a job comprising tasks indexed as 0 and 1, and J_4 includes tasks indexed as 0, 1, and 2.

--Arrival_Time: The time at which jobs are received, recorded in milliseconds.
+- **Arrival_Time**: The time at which jobs are received, recorded in milliseconds.
 It is presumed that all tasks under a job arrive concurrently.

--CPU_Usage: The CPU resources each task requires for execution.
+- **CPU_Usage**: The CPU resources each task requires for execution.

--Memory_Usage: The amount of memory resources required for each task.
+- **Memory_Usage**: The amount of memory resources required for each task.

-***

-In the zip file there are all the informations that we have mentioned above for 8 different data centers.

-The data can be found and downloaded [here](https://drive.google.com/file/d/1WryZF0o-7LOB0gmpw0C9xPFIMa9kd2DU/view?usp=sharing)